-Many of our competitors have substantially greater financial, technical, managerial, marketing and other resources than we do, and they may compete more effectively than we can.
-If our competitors offer services at lower rental prices than we do, we may have to lower the prices we charge, which will adversely affect our results of operations.
+Many of our competitors have substantially greater financial, technical, managerial, marketing and other resources than we do, and if our competitors offer services at lower rental prices, we may have to lower the prices we charge, which will adversely affect our results of operations.
+But the demand for single family residential tenancy is high and we believe prices for house rentals will continue to increase.